 Category Archives: Larry Willis

 Pianist Larry Willis — a Harlem native and alumnus of Music & Art — turns 71 today.
-To denote the occasion, here’s the unedited version of the Blindfold Test he did with me in 2006.
+To denote the occasion, here’s the unedited version of the Blindfold Test he did with me in 2006 and the liner notes that I wrote for his excellent album Blue Fable (High Note) from that year.

 Larry Willis Blindfold Test: